serverdensity/sd-agent-core-plugins/riak/README.md

   - url: http://127.0.0.1:8098/stats # or whatever your stats endpoint is
 ```

-Restart the Agent to start sending Riak metrics to Datadog.
+Restart the Agent to start sending Riak metrics to Server Density.

 # Validation